EmmanuelBeziat/php-rest-json/README.md

 ```

 MySQL database in this example is set to automatically add and increment and ID, and a timestamp to the current time.
 So the name parameter is the only one to be expected.

+If you need to test it, you can use any REST client, such as [Insomnia](https://insomnia.rest/).

 ## Documentation